gpratte/texastoc-v4-integration-testing/README.md

 To see the code for a branch compare the branch to the previous branch.

-## Current Branch: 02-remove-current-season-and-game
+## Current Branch: 03-move-season-history-to-db
-Removed the endpoints to get the current season and get the current game.
-Now have to get them by Id.

-Refactored all the remaining cucumber tests to JUnit.
+Instead of having the season history in a json file (and in github) moved the data into the database.